Klein-Maskit combination theorem for Anosov subgroups: Free products: Preliminary notions and results

 \subsection{Geometric background}

-The goal of this subsection is to introduce some standard notions, mostly to set up our notations.

-Let $G$ be a real semisimple Lie group of without compact factors and with finite center.
+Let $G$ be a noncompact real semisimple Lie group with a finite center.
+We will impose some additional assumptions on $G$ given at the end of this subsection.
 Let $K<G$ be a maximal compact subgroup of $G$.
 The {\em symmetric space} of $G$ is the simply-connected space $X = G/K$, equipped with a $G$-invariant Riemannian metric.
 It is a standard fact that such a Riemannian metric has {\em non-positive curvature}, and moreover, $X$ has no flat de Rham factors.
 We refer to Eberlein's book, \cite{eberlein}, for a detailed discussion of symmetric spaces.

 The ideal boundary of $X$ is the set of asymptotic classes of geodesic rays in $X$.
 The ideal boundary carries a natural $G$-invariant {spherical building} structure, called the {\em Tits building} of $X$, and is denoted by $\tits X$: The apartments in this building are the ideal boundaries of the maximal flats in $X$.
 Top-dimensional simplices ({\em facets}) in $\tits X$ are called (spherical) {\em chambers} and codimension one simplices are called {\em panels}.
 The group $G$ acts transitively on the sets of apartments and chambers of $\tits X$.
 Let $F_{\rm mod} \subset X$ denote a chosen maximal flat; the ideal boundary of this flat, denoted by $a_{\rm mod}$, is called the {\em model apartment}.
 The action of $G_{a_{\rm mod}}$, the stabilizer of $a_{\rm mod}$ in $G$, on $a_{\rm mod}$ factors through a finite group $W$, called the {\em Weyl group} associated to $G$.
 A chosen fundamental domain for the action $W \acts a_{\rm mod}$ is called the {\em model chamber}, and is denoted by $\smod$.
 The other facets in $\tits X$ are the $G$-translates of $\smod$.